nithyarajaram/help.supportbee.com/_posts/2011-12-22-forwarding-your-support-emails.markdown

 1. Find your forwarding address in Admin > Email Setup and copy it.
 2. Follow the instructions at [http://support.google.com/mail/bin/answer.py?hl=en&answer=10957](http://support.google.com/mail/bin/answer.py?hl=en&answer=10957) and use the forwarding address that you copied above.
-3. Open your SupportBee account, and find the confirmation message from the Gmail team in the tickets page.
+3. Open your SupportBee account and find the forwarding confirmation message from Gmail in the tickets page.
-4. Click the verification link in that email.
+4. Click the verification link in that message.
 5. Go back to your Gmail account and finish the instructions at [http://support.google.com/mail/bin/answer.py?hl=en&answer=10957](http://support.google.com/mail/bin/answer.py?hl=en&answer=10957).